 A large proportion of TMJ patients in my practice are all ultra successful people that are balancing the weight of several personal and professional endeavors all at the same time.
 It’s not coincidental.
 TMJ symptoms are much more common in people which have high expectations for themselves.
 This is because TMJ pain, jaw soreness, and headaches all have an emotional component.
 In times of stress and anxiety, TMJ symptoms can be exacerbated.
 A number of physiological components cause this, but to simplify the point— humans develop increased muscle tension and an increased perception to that tension in times of emotional pressure.
 Try your best to maintain a positive outlook, limit exposure to environments of high pressure, and manage stressful events in your life.
 Trust me, I know it’s easier said than done, but stress can contribute to TMJ pain and symptoms.

-Aesthetic Smile Reconstruction is metro Boston’s leading TMJ dentist.
-Contact us today at our office in Waltham, Massachusetts for quick and quality treatment.
+Aesthetic Smile Reconstruction is a nationally leading TMJ dentist.
+Contact us today at our office in Waltham, Massachusetts in the metro Boston area for expert TMJ treatment.
 We’re eager to answer any questions you may have and get you the long-lasting relief you deserve.